Today, I’d like to talk to you about how to support your MLM team.

 All the time you spend trying to help non-committed, non-serious team members is TIME WASTED.
 That might sound harsh, but your time is valuable.
 You are a CEO.
-You can’t drag anyone across the finish line or make anyone successful.
+You can’t drag anyone across the finish line or make anyone successful in the business.
 Trust me, I’ve tried.
 If you want success more for someone than they want it for themselves, you are wasting your time working with them, and you will end up disappointed.

 Next, if you are at everyone’s beck and call 24/7, this business is miserable.
 If everyone on the team depends on you to help them and answer their questions, you have a never-ending job.
 You will be overworked and underpaid.

 Do you really want hundreds, thousands, or tens of thousands of people contacting you every day to help them?
-Me neither.
+I doubt it.
+I don’t.
 What you want is INDEPENDENT people.
 You want people dependent on a system, not you.

 People and personalities do not duplicate.
 Write that down and remember it.
 What duplicates is SYSTEMS.
-If you ever want the time freedom that is available in this industry, you need to use systems and tools to REPLACE you in the business as quickly as possible.
+If you ever want the time freedom that is available in this industry, you must use systems and tools to REPLACE you in the business as quickly as possible.